-The Museum für Sächsische Volkskunst is open again regularly from 11 to 17 (except Mondays).
+The Museum für Sächsische Volkskunst is open Friday to Sunday from 11 to 17.

 Museum of Saxon Folk Art